Hertford College Archives

 Researchers wishing to reproduce material for publication or commercial use must obtain permission from the copyright holder.
 Where the copyright is held by Hertford College the researcher must complete a copyright permission form.
 If the copyright is held elsewhere it is the responsibility of the researcher to seek permission from the copyright holder before a reproduction can be made.

-Suggestions for further reading about the history of Hertford College can be downloaded here.
+We’ve compiled a list of suggestions for further reading about the history of Hertford College which you can download.